LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 (Image credit: Marah Eakin.)

 There were a couple other things about the LMC2075ST that we weren’t too sold on.
-First: The door’s opening and closing sounds deafening.
-It’s fine if you close it softly, but if you have a kid that likes to slam appliance doors closed and walk away, you’ll be shocked by how noisy the NeoChef can be.
+First, The door’s opening and closing sounds deafening.
+It’s fine if you close it softly, but if you have a kid who likes to slam appliance doors closed and walk away, you’ll be shocked by how noisy the NeoChef can be.
 Perhaps it’s the largeness of the inside creating a sort of sonic echo chamber, but it’s loud.

-LG LMC2075ST: Care and maintenance
+LG LMC2075ST: Care & maintenance

 As previously mentioned, the LG LMC2075ST NeoChef is a snap to clean.
 Its EasyClean surfaces wipe right off, and because the microwave’s front button panel is all one piece, too, you don’t have to worry about digging crud out of little insets.